CloudNative-OracleAPAC/CloudNative-VBCS/MOB_PART_1.md

 > *Now you are in the Visual Action Flow Diagrammer – where you can map the exact event process that you want to happen when the user selects a row in the list.*

-Drag a Navigate component onto the editor and Select Target from the Property Inspector
+Drag a Navigate component onto the editor and click **'Select Target'** from the Property Inspector

 ![alt text](resources/images/mob/37.png "Logo Title Text 1")